Mario Hermoso

 Mario Hermoso Canseco (/es/; born 18 June 1995) is a Spanish professional footballer who plays as a centre-back or a left-back for Serie A club Roma.

 Developed at Real Madrid, he made his La Liga debut with Espanyol and, in 2019, signed for Atlético Madrid, where he totalled 174 games in five seasons and won the 2020–21 national championship.
+He joined Roma in summer 2024, serving a loan at Bayer Leverkusen during his contract.

 Hermoso earned his first full cap for Spain in 2018.